This site has information about:

 - Prohibiting employees responsible for procurement transactions from accept an employment with any bidder, offeror or contractor with whom he or she dealt on behalf of the university within one year from the cessation of the employment with the university, unless a written notification is provided to the university before the commencement of the employment by that bidder, offeror or contractor.

-Association of Governing Boards of Universities and Colleges Statement on Conflict of Interest
+- For more information about conflicts of interest in the higher education context, see the Association of Governing Boards of Universities and Colleges Statement on Conflict of Interest.